 I’d prefer to use something like cdn.halfhalftravel.com or images.halfhalftravel.com for this use case.

 Also for SEO purposes, it doesn’t technically matter where you host your images.
-Google indexes my images well, and I get good traffic from them; however, when you move CDNs, as mentioned in this tweet, you risk changing URLs quite often.
+Google indexes my images well, and I get good traffic from them; however, when you move CDNs, you risk changing URLs quite often.

 And this is exactly what I’m going through.
 I’ll likely (and hopefully temporarily) lose my image traffic while this migration is underway.
 There’s no way with Imgix to handle redirects to my new CDN URL.